Use Word templates to create standardized documents

 Access to the newly created Word template depends on how you uploaded it and to the access granted to the security role.
 Be sure to check out Use Security Roles to control access to templates.

-In Customer Engagement apps, go to Settings > Templates > Document Templates.
+Go to Settings > Templates > Document Templates.

 Click Upload Template.